cyberchriz/Toolbox/docs/vkcontext.md

 ___

 ### Command Pool / Command Buffer

 The `CommandPool` class manages Vulkan command pools, which are used to allocate command buffers.
+Use separate pools for each queue family.

 | **Method**                          | **Description**                                                                |
 |-------------------------------------|--------------------------------------------------------------------------------|